 - Understanding the energy dynamics of teaching Yoga – containing the class

 - Teaching 3 short classes of 20 minutes spread over the month

 - How to use themes, language, voice, creativity and timing

 (The specific mix of complementary subjects are taught depend upon the combination of teachers, for example: chanting will be part of the programme should Nora Belton be teaching)

 - The History and Origins of Yoga from Shamanism until the present day (compulsory)

-- Chanting / Mudra / Hindu Mythology
+- Chanting / Mudra / Hindu Mythology (depends on teaching faculty)

-- Esoteric Anatomy: Chakras and Subtle Energetic Systems
+- Esoteric Anatomy: Chakras and Subtle Energetic Systems (depends on faculty)

 A really exceptional course.
 The range of teachers — each with their own perspective, areas of expertise and unique individuality — made for a very well-rounded teacher training.
 I found the Buddhist Insight aspects invaluable, providing a useful complimentary perspective on the Yoga philosophy, provoking insights into one’s own personality and motivations, as well as developing calm, patience and persistence with the meditations.